backupbrew/switchbrew/Filesystem services.md

 This is accessed using the same commands for SaveData with the same input u8, the only difference compared to SaveData is the Save-struct.

+# BcatSaveData

+This is accessed using the same commands for SaveData with the same input u8.
+The Save-struct is the same as DeviceSaveData, except that the titleID field is set to <input titleID>.
+See above regarding SaveCreate-struct.

+The 0x10-byte struct passed to [\#CreateSaveData](#CreateSaveData "wikilink") has the first 0x5-bytes set to all-zero.

 [Category:Services](Category:Services "wikilink")